 And yet …

-Despite the mess behind the scenes and the resulting mess of a plot, there’s still something undeniably thrilling about sitting in a cinema, seeing “A long time ago…” in glowing blue letters, then being pinned to your seat by the Star Wars fanfare.
-There’s undeniable magic when Chewie, Luke, Leia and Han are on screen, when characters are swinging lightsabres at each other, when X-Wings are swooping around Star Destroyers.
-And all of that holds true still for Rise of Skywalker.
+Despite the make-it-up-as-you-go-along ethos behind the scenes and the resulting mess of a plot, there’s still something undeniably thrilling about sitting in a cinema, seeing “A long time ago…” in glowing blue letters, then being pinned to your seat by the Star Wars fanfare.
+There’s undeniable magic when Chewie, Luke, Leia and Han are on screen, when characters are swinging lightsabres at each other, and when X-Wings are swooping around Star Destroyers.
+All of that holds true still for Rise of Skywalker.

 The same mistake Force Awakens made is repeated here; just as that film repeated A New Hope, so this film repeats Return of the Jedi, the inexperienced Jedi fighting the Emperor in his throne room, the Emperor begging to be struck down while they both look on at the space battle raging outside, before the once Sith villain turns good to save the day.
 But it still works, and it’s still thrilling.
 You’ll still find yourself rooting for Rey just like you were rooting for Luke all those years ago.
 You’ll even be rooting for Kylo / Ben who manages to successfully transition away from the Sith and makes for one of the coolest looking Jedi seen so far in the brief moment he’s wielding a blue lightsabre.